CHICAGO POLICE LIEUTENANTS’ ASSOCIATION

 Section 2: The Secretary of the Lieutenants’ Association shall publish the verified list of names of those Active members seeking election to one of the Officer or Representative positions at least fifteen (15) days prior to the announced election voting period.

-Section 3: Election shall be by ballot whenever more than one candidate seeks an Officer or Representative position.
+Section 3: Election shall be by ballot or electronic voting whenever more than one candidate seeks an Officer or Representative position.
 No election is necessary if a position is uncontested.
 The President shall declare the single candidate a winner.
 The President shall appoint no less than two Board members to count votes and report the same to the Secretary.
 The selected Board members may not be currently running for an elected position.
 The Secretary will notify the Board of Directors of the election results and present the results to the Lieutenants’ Association members at the December General membership meeting.

 Section 5: In the event of death, incapacitation, resignation or promotion to an exempt, managerial or confidential position, or successful impeachment of any officer or representative except the President, it shall be the duty of the President to nominate to the board of Directors a successor for the vacated position.
 The nominee to this vacancy will then be approved by a simple majority vote of the Board of Directors.
 In the event that the board doesn’t approve the nominated successor than the President can nominate another successor until the board approves or an election has taken place.
 The Board approved successor shall serve the remaining term or until an election has taken place and the winner has taken office.
 In the event there are no candidates for any vacancy, the Vice-President shall assume the duties of the vacated position until such time that a potential successor is nominated by the President and approved by the Board of Directors or a regularly scheduled election has taken place and a successor has been elected and takes office.
 In the event of the death, resignation, incapacitation, impeachment, or promotion of the President to an exempt, managerial or confidential position, the Vice-President shall assume the office of President.
 The vacant position of Vice-President will then be filled as stated above.
 The Secretary will assume the duties of the Vice-President until an elected or approved Vice-President assumes office.